Sharmil001/dark-room/README.md

 ## Shameless Plug

-Dark Room is also available for [Sublime Text, Atom, iTerm, and more!](https://halcyon-theme.netlify.com/).
+Dark Room Theme is also available for [Sublime Text, Atom, iTerm, and more!](https://halcyon-theme.netlify.com/).